 We are often motivated by things that, upon further inspection, aren’t super-important to us.
-For example, you may find that your desire to do well in a recital is more a result of your fear of displeasing your teacher than it is due to an intrinsic desire to perform well.
+For example, you may find that your desire to do well in a recital is more a result of your fear of displeasing your teacher than it is due to an intrinsic desire to perform.

 There is no judgment from me either way.
 Your desires are based on your unique history and make-up.
 What is important is that you choose the values that are important to you.

-If you notice that you are overthinking, ask yourself “what is really important to me right now?”
-Alternatively, you might ask “what would the person I want to be do in this situation?”
-This may clarify some of your option in the situation, and give your mind a chance to quiet down a bit.
+If you notice that you are overthinking, ask yourself “what is important to me right now?”
+Alternatively, you might ask “what would the person I want to be act in this situation?”
+This may clarify some of your options in the situation, and give your mind a chance to quiet down a bit.

-We are also taught to believe that if we have a negative thought process, we must change it, in order to lead happier lives.
+We are also taught to believe that if we have a negative thought process, we must change it,, to lead happier lives.
 This just isn’t true.

 You can watch your thoughts without buying into them (defusion).
 It’s about what you do, not what you think.